 Preview: Harriers v Chester

-The weather this afternoon is forecast to be sunny with a temperature of 27°C and no chance of rain.
+The weather this afternoon is forecast to be mostly sunny with a temperature around 20°C and no chance of rain.